Laird Cregar

 Samuel Laird Cregar (known professionally as Laird Cregar, July 28, 1913 – December 9, 1944) was an American stage and film actor.
-Cregar was best known for his villainous performances in films such as I Wake Up Screaming (1941), This Gun For Hire (1942) and The Lodger (1944).
+Cregar was best known for his performances of villains or psychologially disturbed persons in films such as I Wake Up Screaming (1941), This Gun For Hire (1942) and The Lodger (1944).

 Cregar's screen career began in 1940 with small uncredited roles in films.
 By 1941, he had signed a film contract with 20th Century Fox.
 Cregar quickly rose to stardom, appearing in a variety of genres from film noir to screwball comedy to horror movies.
 He was a popular actor at the time of his death in 1944 at age 31, a result of complications from binge dieting undertaken to suit him for leading man roles.

 Early life

 Laird Cregar was born in Philadelphia, the youngest of six sons of Elizabeth (née Smith) and Edward Matthews Cregar.
 His father earned his living as a tailor.
 He was also a cricketer, a member and later the coach of a team called the Gentlemen of Philadelphia, which toured internationally in the late 1890s and early 1900s.
-Much of what the entertainment press reported about Laird Cregar's early life during his lifetime appears to be invented.
-His biographer writes that in interviews "he let a few facts mix with fancy".
-He lied about his age, reducing it by three years.
-He claimed descent from John Wilkes Booth, though Booth never married and is not known to have fathered a child.
-He described being sent to England at the age of eight to be educated at Winchester College, where he developed his abilities with British accents.
-He cited as his first appearances on the stage the role of a page boy with the Stratford-upon-Avon theatrical troupe, as well as other productions at Stratford.
-Yet Winchester has no record of him and no ship registry records his trans-Atlantic passage.
-He said he returned home from school in England upon his father's death from cancer, though he was three years old at the time.
-Cregar's claim to have attended the Episcopal Academy in Philadelphia and graduated when he was 14 is also false.
 He followed his older brothers into the public school system until, not yet 16, he ran away to Miami and then Hollywood.
 He was back home with his brothers and widowed mother to be recorded by the census of March 1930.